Invalid password or key file

 Sometimes, KeePassium erases the remembered database password.
 For example, this happens if you remove the database from the app or if someone tries to unlock KeePassium with a wrong passcode.
 To protect your passwords, the app locks up the database.
 After this, you would need to enter the full database password to unlock the database.

 What can I do?

-- Try to open an earlier version of the database:
+- Try opening an earlier version of the database: